Hey there you!

 Nice to meet you!
 I’m Christa, here’s a big virtual high-five and what the heck, here’s a hug.
 I’m a big hugger!
 I’m also a huge geek.
 I think there’s a Comic Con in my brain…at the very least there’s a unicorn.

 I absolutely LOVE TV, film, mythology and the obscure.
-In fact it wasn’t a love of reading which started my obsession of geekdom, it was a love of great movies and amazing television that led me to the greatest literary works of all time.
-I’ve always been a nostalgic person, so digging through old books and comics has become a favorite hobby of mine.
+In fact, it wasn’t a love of reading which started my obsession of geekdom, it was a love of great movies and amazing television that led me to the greatest literary works of all time.
+I’m a complete product of the 80’s (the best decade ever to grow up in period), and I’ve always been a nostalgic person so, digging through old books and comics has become a favorite hobby of mine.

 Why I Started the Fairytale Traveler